Near-Optimal Stochastic Bin-Packing in Large Service Systems with Time-Varying Item Sizes: Proposed meta-policy: ( )

-The \metapolicyfull\ is specified in two steps. \begin{itemize}[leftmargin=1.5em] \item \textbf{Step 1 (Job Requesting on a Normal Server):} We let each normal server request jobs using its subroutine, the single-server policy $\sysbar{\policy}$.
-The input to the policy $\sysbar{\policy}$ is what we refer to as the \emph{observed configuration} of the server, which will be further explained later.
+The \metapolicy\ is specified in two steps. \begin{itemize}[leftmargin=1em] \item \textbf{Step 1 (Job Requesting on a Normal Server):} We let each normal server request jobs using its subroutine, the single-server policy $\sysbar{\policy}$.
+The input to the policy $\sysbar{\policy}$ is what we refer to as the \emph{observed configuration} of the server, which will be further explained below.
 When $\sysbar{\policy}$ requests $\vea = (a_i)_{i\in\jobspace}$ jobs, $a_i$ type $i$ \textit{tokens} are generated for each $i\in\jobspace$ to store the job requests.
-The server \emph{pauses} this job requesting process if it already has tokens on it, and resumes when all the tokens are removed. \item \textbf{Step 2 (Arrival Assignment):} When a type $i$ job arrives, the dispatcher chooses a type $i$ token uniformly at random, removes the token, and assigns the job to the corresponding server.
-There are two exceptions: \begin{itemize}[leftmargin=1.5em] \item When there are no type $i$ tokens, the dispatcher sends the job to an idle server with an index greater than $\sysbar{\nact}$. \item When the total number of type $i$ tokens throughout the system exceeds the limit $\toklim = \left\lceil L^{0.5} \right\rceil$ (we call it the \textit{token limit}), a type $i$ \textit{virtual arrival} is triggered, which causes the dispatcher to choose a type $i$ token uniformly at random, remove the token, and assign a \textit{virtual job} to the corresponding server.
-A virtual job has the same transition dynamics as a real job, but does not use resources. \end{itemize} \end{itemize} The \emph{observed configuration} of a normal server, which is the input to the policy $\sysbar{\policy}$, is a vector whose $i$-th entry represents the total number of real and virtual jobs in phase $i$ on this server.
-The observed configuration changes when there is a new job or a new virtual job arrival assigned to the server, or when a job or a virtual job on the server has a phase transition or departs.
+The server \emph{pauses} the job requesting process if it already has any type of tokens, and resumes when all the tokens that it generated are removed. \item \textbf{Step 2 (Arrival Dispatching):} \begin{itemize}[leftmargin=1.5em] \item \textbf{Real jobs.} When a type $i$ job arrives, the dispatcher chooses a type $i$ token uniformly at random, removes the token, and assigns the job to the corresponding server.
+When there are no type $i$ tokens, the dispatcher sends the job to an idle backup server. \item \textbf{Virtual jobs.} When the total number of type $i$ tokens throughout the system exceeds the limit $\toklim = \lceil \sqrt{L} \rceil$ (called the \textit{token limit}), a type $i$ \textit{virtual arrival} is triggered, which causes the dispatcher to choose a type $i$ token uniformly at random, remove the token, and assign a \textit{virtual job} to the corresponding server.
+A virtual job has the same transition dynamics as a real job but does not consume physical resources. \end{itemize} \end{itemize} The \emph{observed configuration} of a normal server in Step~1 is the configuration resulting from real jobs and virtual jobs combined.
+That is, it is a vector whose $i$-th entry represents the total number of real and virtual jobs in phase $i$ on this server.
+The observed configuration changes when there is a new real or virtual job arrival assigned to the server, or when a real or virtual job on the server has a phase transition or departs.
 We update the input to the policy $\sysbar{\policy}$ when the observed configuration changes.
-Whenever the observed configuration changes, the policy $\sysbar{\policy}$ cancels the exponential timers in progress; but a reactive request from the policy $\sysbar{\policy}$ can only be triggered when a job or a virtual job on the server has a phase transition or departs.
+Whenever the observed configuration changes, the policy $\sysbar{\policy}$ cancels the exponential timers in progress; but a reactive request from the policy $\sysbar{\policy}$ can only be triggered when a real or virtual job on the server has a phase transition or departs.